 Our retail deposit products include time deposits and savings account deposits.
-We also offer targeted products to specific customer segments such as high net worth individuals, defence personnel, trusts and businessmen.
+We also offer targeted products to specific customer segments such as high net worth individuals, defense personnel, trusts and businessmen.
 We also offer corporate salary account products and current account (i.e., checking accounts for businesses) products to our small enterprise customers, who maintain balances with us.
 Further, we offer an international debit card in association with VISA International.
-At December 31, 2017, we had a debit card base in excess of 40.1 million cards.
+At September 30, 2018, we had a debit card base of over 44 million cards.